 - Prep ingredients.
 Slice mushrooms and bok choy.

 - Brown mushrooms.
-Saute mushrooms in a dutch oven until golden brown, about 4-5 minutes.
+Saute mushrooms in a dutch oven or large pot over medium-high heat until golden brown, about 4-5 minutes.
 Remove from pan and set aside.

 - Saute bok choy.
-Saute bok choy and cook until soft, about 2-3 minutes.
+Saute baby bok choy and cook until soft, about 2-3 minutes.

-- Make vegetarian ramen broth.
-Cook garlic and ginger, then add broth, soy sauce, hoisin sauce, and rice vinegar to pot.
+- Make vegetarian ramen savory broth.
+Cook garlic and ginger over medium heat, then add broth, soy sauce, hoisin sauce, and rice vinegar to pot.
 Bring to a boil, then simmer.
+This process creates a rich and flavorful broth full of umami flavor.

 - Make soft-boiled eggs.
 Steam/boil the eggs in 1 inch of water for 6 minutes.
-Remove immediately and stop cooking by placing eggs in ice water.
+Remove immediately with a slotted spoon and stop cooking by placing eggs in ice water.

 - Cook ramen noodles.
-Place noodles in broth for 3-4 minutes, until al dente.
+Place noodles in broth for 3-4 minutes, and cook noodles until al dente.

-TIP: Ramen noodles cook much quicker than regular pasta!
+TIP: Ramen noodles cook much quicker than regular pasta, so be careful to not overcook them.

 - Assemble ramen noodle bowls.
 Layer noodles into the bottom of bowls.
 Top with bok choy and mushrooms.
-Ladle broth and add toppings as desired.
+Ladle broth and add toppings as desired for the best bowl of ramen.

-One of the best parts about vegetarian ramen noodles is the endless amount of toppings!
+The best part about vegetarian ramen noodles is the endless amount of toppings!
 You really can add as many or as few as you like.
-Here are a few ideas:
+Here are a few ideas, or add your own favorite toppings:

 - Soft-boiled eggs